Welcome, and thanks for dropping by. I created The Nature of Things to foster a deeper understanding and appreciation of the natural world.

 By connecting people with the wonders of the natural world, I strive to cultivate a harmonious relationship between humanity and the environment, ensuring a thriving planet for future generations.

 I have created a “Library” of books and Nature of Things Notes on a second website called The Dodson Group.
-Most of the books are free to read and/or download, while some are available for purchase through my eBay store called The Conservation Company.
-Check out the growing library of information on The Dodson Group website by CLICKING HERE.
+Most of the books are free to read and/or download, while some are available for purchase online as eBooks and regular books.
+Check out the growing library of available information on The Dodson Group website by CLICKING HERE.

 I am focusing on writing The Nature of Things blog and a couple of books that are in process.
+I produce three free newsletters on the Substack platform, which you can check HERE.
 I also enjoy photography, some of which I poste on Flickr and occasionally like creating videos that I post on my Nature of Things YouTube Channel and on TikTok.

 I invite you to join (it is free!)
 The Nature of Things Facebook Group.
 Join with a growing group of hundreds of other nature lovers, and share your pictures, ask questions and join in on the fun.
 Visit and join The Nature of Things Facebook Group by CLICKING HERE.